How to Apply

 Erasmus Mundus Scholarship

 Palacký university offers many types of scholarships, for which only the students already enrolled in the Euroculture programme are eligible.
-The sum of all scholarships exceeds the amount of tuition fee paid by a student on the beginning of his/her study.

-To receive any funding from Palacký University students must have a bank account in the Czech republic.
+To receive any funding from Palacký University students must have a bank account in the Czech Republic.

 Please contact Euroculture Olomouc Coordinator for more information.

-Semester: 2nd and 3rd (also 4th if needed)
+Semester: 2nd (also 4th if needed)

 Semester: 3rd semester